Younes-R/e-learn-platform/README.md

 This app is still under development.

+## Important

+Courses and Sessions Price should be greater than or equal to 50, a constraint imposed by Chargily Pay.

+Therefore, we need to update our constraints too!

 ## Description:

 This is a Next.js 15 App Router App, with Neon as database.
 It is a an E-learn Platform.